M1cha/lxdocker/README.md

   containers from each other.
 User namespaces are not enough since you also need a proper network setup at which point you might run into limitations mentioned in the previous point.
-- Docker is ineffecient by default. port-farwardings use a proxy server and the docker daemon can use a lot of resources that might not be available to e.g. single-board-computers.
+- Docker is ineffecient by default. port-forwardings use a proxy server and the docker daemon can use a lot of resources that might not be available to e.g. single-board-computers.
 - `podman` is pretty good and also supports apparmor, seccomp and user